 In addition, an informative brochure was prepared and disseminated to educate beekeepers and consumers on the health-giving qualities of honey.

 Collected and submitted sample Aug.
 2021.
 Received analysis Nov.
 30, 2021.
 Created NMR handouts and new NMR page on website Fall of 2021.

 PROCESSING AND BOTTLING WAS DRASTICALLY IMPACTED BY THE DROUGHT.

 Education continued, with online interviews, online presentations and a video.
 Due to Covid 19, no in-person classes or workshops were given except for one presentation to Rotary Club, sponsored by Allan Hancock College in Santa Maria, CA. attended by 25 people, 6 of whom were farmers, 4 were educators and 15 were members of the community in addition to a presentation also given at Allan Hancock College which was attended by agricultural students who had expressed an interest in becoming beekeepers.

 RFR's isolated geography and diversity of flora provide a rich source of certified glyphosate-free honey.
-Using Sweetwater's testing, we seek to show a direct connection between the components that go into the honey and its unique character, and to demonstrate a high degree of antioxidant properties which could prove the honey to be an excellent immune-system booster.
+Using Sweetwater's testing, we showed a direct connection between the components that make up the honey and its unique character, and demonstrated a high degree of antioxidant properties which could prove the honey to be an excellent immune-system booster.
 During the time of COVID 19, this research becomes increasingly important as consumers are looking for natural foods that will assist them in staying healthy.

-RFR will educate consumers on its findings by publishing a scientific paper in conjunction with Sweetwater Science labs, presenting at a symposium at the University of MO, creating consumer-friendly marketing brochures, and by presenting 2 workshops and a Zoom presentation for beekeepers and consumers, and a class for agricultural students, detailing the findings and the implications for better consumer health.
+RFR continues to educate consumers on its findings by creating consumer-friendly marketing brochures, and has presented 2 workshops, a Zoom presentation for beekeepers and consumers, and a class for agricultural students, detailing the findings and the implications for better consumer health.